cerner/terra-core/packages/terra-tag/docs/README.md

 # Terra Tag

 The tag component is used for tagging and provides users a way to trigger actions in the UI.
-Each tag should have a text.
+Each tag should have text.
 It can optionally display an icon along with the text.

 ## Getting Started